Making disks available on your own machine

 nymfe$ ls

-After the session, the directory will be disconnected automatically, or you can invoke the disconnection manually with this command:
+When the session is finished, the directory will be unmounted automatically, or you can manually invoke the unmount with this command:

 nymfe$ gio mount -u "smb://NTFI;$USER@ad.fi.muni.cz/dfs/home/$USER"

-This method of access is only available from Nymph machines, not from Aisa.
+This method of access is only available from Nymfe and Musa machines, not from Aisa.

 NFS

-Access via NFS is only possible for machines in the FI network and allows access to the home directory and directories
+NFS access is only available for machines on the FI network and allows access to the home directory and the

 /data/login